Skeptain/customentations/pages/03.jreviews/01.easysocial-header-on-favorites/docs.md

 <div id="es" class="es"> <?php echo ES::template()->html('html.miniheader', $esuser); ?> </div>
 ```

 FULL LINK WITHOUT ID means you pick the URL from the browser when you are on the favorites list page of any user.
 It should look similar to this: https://domain/jreviews/favorites?user= followed by the id.
-You need to remove the id from the URL before inserting the code into your file!
+You need to remove the id from the URL before pasting the code into your file!